-This page includes three options, GARP, GVRP, and GMRP settings.
-Main concept of all three protocols are to eliminate unnecessary network traffic by preventing transmission/retransmission to unregistered users.
+This page includes three options, GARP, GVRP, and GMRP settings as shown in Figure 2.90.
+Main concept of all three protocols is to eliminate unnecessary network traffic by preventing transmission/retransmission to unregistered users.
 These functions are enabled by default.
 They can only be disabled if no MAC addresses are added in the multicast group table.